 Shallots are rich in flavonols and polyphenolic compounds, which are actually in higher quantities in them than in onions and garlic.
 Furthermore, they also contain dietary fiber, protein, vitamin C, potassium, folate, vitamin A, vitamin B6, and manganese.

 Health Benefits of Shallots

-The various minerals and vitamins found in shallots, including pyridoxine, can help to stimulate the release of GABA in the brain, which is very important for maintaining low stress levels and keeping the hormones in the body at the proper levels.
+The various minerals and vitamins found in shallots, including pyridoxine, can help stimulate the release of GABA in the brain, which is very important for maintaining low-stress levels and keeping the hormones in the body at the proper levels.
 If you want to reduce stress or relax your mind, shallots can give you a quick GABA boost.